 - Yucca Picnic Area

 These sections provide shaded tables and grills.
-They are conveniently located by sand dunes that are perfect for family play.
+The picnic shelters conveniently sit near dunes, perfect for family play.
 There are restrooms in each area as well.

-Just remember you will be sharing a narrow, winding, sand-covered road with cars, trucks and RVs.
-It is recommended to wear a helmet.
+Remember you will share a narrow, winding, sand-covered road with cars, trucks, and RVs.
+Rangers recommend you wear a helmet.

 Off-road biking is not permitted.
-You must stay on the road and parking areas only.
+Stay on the road and in parking areas only.